 March 2023, Guy J and Budakid

+Our first booking at Loco was in March 2023.
+Guy J headlining, with Budakid closing out the night on a two-hour set after him.
 Guy J played the way Guy J plays: patient, committed, locked in.
 The crowd stayed with him.
 Deep into his set the room had settled into the kind of quiet, focused energy that only happens when the music, the space and the people are all pulling the same way.
 Budakid took it from there and saw the night out.
 We finished on a handshake with the venue manager and headed home very happy, already planning the next one.

 Why it fits us